-The Town of Milton is one (1) of the primary growth areas of the Board, and as a result, is expected to generate a significant number of students over the next 15 years and onward.
-This growth is also one of the key factors that sustain the Board’s ongoing yearly increase in student population, moderating the effects of projected declines in older more maturing neighbourhoods.
+The Town of Milton is the most significant growth area of the Board, and as a result, is expected to generate a significant number of students over the next 15 years and onward.
+This growth is also one of the key factors that sustain the Board’s ongoing yearly increase in student population, moderating the effects of projected declines.

-With the exception of Holy Rosary (M) Catholic Elementary School and Our Lady of Victory Catholic Elementary School (CEM1), all other communities in Milton have within their attendance boundaries recent and or new greenfield developments that generate a high number of students.
-These include Single Family Dwellings and Townhomes.
+With the exception of Holy Rosary (M) CES and Our Lady of Victory CES (CEM1), all other communities in Milton have been recent developments and are expected to continue to yield a high number of students for a number of years.

-As it relates to future development potential, Milton still has a generous supply of greenfield developments (Single Family Dwelling and Townhomes) to meet its growth targets.
-The largest areas of lands identified for future development include the Boyne Secondary Plan (CEM2C-2D), the Milton Education Village (CEM2D), the Milton Heights Secondary Plan (CEM1), and most recently the Milton Urban Expansion Lands (CEM3A).
+As it relates to future development potential, Milton still has a generous supply of greenfield developments (low to medium density development subdivision that include a large amount of Single-Family Dwelling and Townhomes) to meet its growth targets.
+The largest areas of lands identified for future development include Boyne Secondary Plan (CEM2C-2D), Milton Education Village (CEM2D), Milton Heights (CEM1), and most recently the Milton Urban Expansion Lands through Trafalgar, Agerton and Britannia East/West Secondary Plans (CEM3A).

 As development continues, the need for additional capacity will be required both at the elementary and secondary school panels, resulting in new schools over the next 15-year period and beyond.